World Nuclear Industry Status Report: 2016 report

 As of the middle of 2016, 31 countries were operating nuclear reactors for energy purposes.
-Nuclear power plants generated 2,441 net terawatt-hours (TWh or billion kilowatt-hours) of electricity in 2015, a 1.3 percent increase.
+Nuclear power plants generated 2,441 net terawatt-hours (TWh or billion kilowatt-hours) of electricity in 2015, a 1.3 percent increase over the output the previous year.

 2015 report

 Globally, the nuclear industry's situation continued to deteriorate in 2015, except in China.
 Eight out of the ten nuclear power reactor startups in 2015 were in China.

 2013 report

 Written by Mycle Schneider and Antony Froggatt with contributions of four other experts from Japan, the UK and France, says that the nuclear industry was struggling with grave problems prior to the Fukushima accident, but that the impact of the accident has become increasingly visible.
 Global electricity generation from nuclear plants dropped by a historic 7 percent in 2012, adding to the record drop of 4 percent in 2011.

 The 427 operating reactors worldwide, as of 1 July 2013, are 17 lower than the peak in 2002.
 The nuclear share in the world's power generation declined steadily from a historic peak of 17 percent in 1993 to about 10 percent in 2012.
 The report details a range of restart scenarios for Japan's nuclear reactor fleet which, as of September 2013, were all shutdown.
 Nuclear power's share of global commercial primary energy production plunged to 4.5 percent, a level last seen in 1984.

 Besides an extensive update on nuclear economics, the report also includes an assessment of the major challenges at the Fukushima nuclear site, in particular the highly contaminated water on site.
 This water contained in the basement of reactors and in storage tanks contains 2.5 times the total amount of caesium-137 released at the Chernobyl accident.

 The report says that China, Germany and Japan, three of the world's four largest economies, as well as India, now generate more power from renewables than from nuclear power.
 For the first time in 2012 China and India generated more power from wind alone than from nuclear plants, while in China solar electricity generation grew by 400 percent in one year.